crowdsourcing-class/crowdsourcing-class.github.io/final-project-part4.md

 * What are the biggest challenges you had to deal with?
 What changed between your original plan and your final product?

 * What are some limitations of your product.
 If yours is an engineering-heavy project, what would you need to overcome in order to scale (cost/incentives/QC...)?
 If yours was a scientific study, what are some sources of error that may have been introduced by your method.
 If you results deviate from previous work, why might that be?

-(Should roughly 3-5 pages including figures, but no one is counting.
-Just say what needs to be said, however many words that takes you.
-If you go longer than 5 ror 6, though, we might stop reading...)

 ###Your code